WojciechMatuszewski/programming-notes/general/thoughts.md

 factor, but it only creates a **fake sense of urgency**.

 Now, some deadlines are so-called _"hard deadlines"_.
 Think of running ads on TV or something similar.
-In that case, **the most reasonable way to estimate would be to provide stakeholders with percentages for a given timeframe**.
+In that case, **the most reasonable way to estimate would be to provide stakeholders with percentages for a given timescale**.

 "The probability we will get this done by Friday is about 30%.
 The probability we will get this done by next Tuesday is about 50%", and so on.